ylyma/tp/docs/UserGuide.md

 #### 2.1.1.
 Adding an applicant: `add`

-Hooray!
 You have just finished setting up TAfinder and you are ready to add your first applicant.
-Let's find out how you can add him/her to the list of applicants.
+Let's find out how you can add the applicant to the list.

 **Format:**